 Academically I come from a scientific background, however I have been pursuing my passion for game development in my spare time for around 8 years (starting out with art and moving into programming) and am self-taught primarily in C#, Visual Studio and using the Unity engine.

-I have released several side-projects and game jam entries, and currenlty in my spare time am working on a larger Unity project with my company 3-Fold Games as a programmer/game designer/artist.
+I have released several side-projects and game jam entries, and currently in my spare time am working on a larger Unity project with my company 3-Fold Games as a programmer/game designer/artist.

 I primarily got into game development through art, and worked on several side projects with friends during University.

-I have been using Adobe Photoshop to make pixel art and other digital art, as well as beginnning to learn Blender, since then on a variety of projects.
+I have been using Adobe Photoshop to make pixel art and other digital art as well as Blender, since then on a variety of projects.
 The game I am currently working on is 3D, and I have developed my skills in Blender further to create the art assets for it.